OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:37

-[And Philip said, “If you believe with all your heart, you may.”
-And he answered and said, “I believe that Jesus Christ is the Son of God.”]
+[This verse is traditionally included in some manuscripts: "Philip said, 'If you believe with all your heart, you may.'
+And he answered, 'I believe that Jesus Christ is the Son of God.'"]

 ## Acts 8:38